Facebook and Trump are at a turning point in their long, tortured relationship

-In response, Facebook did something it had resisted for years: Banned Trump’s account indefinitely for inciting violence.
+In response, Facebook did something it had resisted for years: banned Trump’s account indefinitely for inciting violence.
 Twitter, YouTube and others followed suit.

 The ban is that culmination of a long-running and tortured relationship between the politician and the social media company, one that will hit a new inflection point on Wednesday.
 That’s when a Facebook-funded panel of experts will announce whether Facebook must reinstate Trump’s account.
-The impending decision by the Oversight Board, a less-than-year old body which describes itself as an “experiment" in the regulation of online speech, could be the most consequential decision ever regarding free speech on social media, according to experts.
+The impending decision by the Oversight Board, a less than one-year-old body that describes itself as an “experiment” in the regulation of online speech, could be the most consequential decision ever regarding free speech on social media, according to experts.
 It could also alter the way that social media companies treat public figures going forward.

 Trump’s social media megaphone during his presidency helped transform Facebook, as the company sought ways to survive a hostile political climate and accommodate the boundary-pushing president.
-Facebook made numerous concessions, including a “newsworthiness” carveout that exempted political figures and other leaders from its hate-speech rules and an explicit policy not to apply fact checking to political leaders.
+Facebook made numerous concessions, including a “newsworthiness” carve-out that exempted political figures and other leaders from its hate-speech rules and an explicit policy not to apply fact-checking to political leaders.

 The newsworthiness exemption was initiated in response to Trump’s use of inflammatory language during his first presidential campaign, The Washington Post reported, and in the years that followed, it guided Facebook’s approach to political leaders and reshaped the world’s information battlefield.